Five things we keep hearing from FMCG brand teams.

 Drive sales in a seasonal window

-January health.
-Summer hydration.
-Christmas premium.
-Time the cashback to the month the category fights hardest for, and capture verified buyer data attached to the season.
+Whether it's health in January, hydration in summer, or premium at Christmas, time the cashback to the month the category fights hardest for, and capture verified buyer data attached to the season.

 Benchmark channel effectiveness with cost per verified buyer